 - instead of drinking your smoothie quickly, “chew” it as you drink it

 Smoothie Recipe for Sustained Energy and Improved Health

-When you can get fresh fruits and vegetables into your body before 10am, then your day is off to a great start!
-In the video below, I share inside tips on getting the most healthy energy – including fiber, vitamins, and minerals – into your morning smoothie.
+When you can get fresh fruits and vegetables into your body before 10 am, then your day is off to a great start!
+In the video below, I share insider tips on getting the most healthy energy – including fiber, vitamins, and minerals – into your morning smoothie.

 You get the vibrant red or purple color and refreshing taste of the berries, but you still manage to consume some vegetables, too (even though you can’t taste the vegetables, because the predominant flavor is fruity).

 I’m a big believer in the virtues of living, raw food – and this recipe for a protein shake is loaded with fantastic, alkaline foods.